 Inspiration can be found anywhere, and taking a break to look for it can help you find fresh ideas for new things to create.
 So have fun!
 As an emerging creator you have a bright career ahead of you.
 Work opportunities may come and go, but chances to let loose and enjoy life are precious.
 Seize every moment you can to smell the flowers.
 Your inspired work will thank you later.

 2. Persistence can pay off

 Creators of color are innovating in artistic fields everyday.
-Yet, as creators sometimes we might feel like there’s no room for our creativity, since there are so many participants already.
-But, Keke let us know that with a little determination you might be able to excel beyond your wildest dreams.“Just keep trying,” she says, with encouragement.
+Yet sometimes we might feel like there’s no room for our creativity since there are so many participants already.
+But Keke let us know that with a little determination you might be able to excel beyond your wildest dreams.
+"Just keep trying,” she says, with encouragement.
 Simple, I know, yet easier said than done.